 - Chopped dill

 Cut fresh green cabbage into long strips.
 Place all cabbage into a big bowl, add shredded carrots, bay leaves and peppercorns and mix well.
 Transfer the cabbage into a glass or ceramic bowl or jar, tampin it down hard.
 Mix vinegar and sugar in water until sugar dissolves completely.
 Add this mixture to cabbage and place the jar into a warm and dark place.
-After 5-6 days, transfer the jar to a cold place.
-Let it stand in a cold place for 2-3 days and it’s ready to eat.
+After 5-6 days, transfer the jar to a cool place.
+Let it stand in a cool place for 2-3 days and it’s ready to eat.
 Sauerkraut should be stored in a fridge.